 In Eastern Europe, things are, shall we say, “closer to the metal.”
 Someone can come and take your stuff.
 Just like that.
 And you won’t have any recourse unless you knew someone high up on the authority food chain.
 The good news is that it saves the economy valuable money that would otherwise go to enrich the endless armies of lawyers.
 The bad news is that if you don’t have the right connections, you’ll have an array of problems.

 12. There’s a real war

 Eastern Europe has experienced countless wars throughout its history interrupted by brief peacetimes.
 Well, the peacetime is over and the region is being torn apart by another war.
 This time it’s a war between Ukrainian rebels and the Ukrainian government in Eastern Ukraine.
 Many media outlets are portraying it as some “anti-terrorist operation,” but it really isn’t: it’s a true full-fledged war between two different sides and ideologies.

 Many might not believe that there’s an actual war happening in one of the world’s richest and developed continents such as Europe, but I’m really surprised that the peacetime managed to last as long as it did.
 The only thing on my mind these days is how far this war will last and where will a new conflict arise—and the latter is not a question of “if” but of “when.”

 13. Super depressing

-This is much more than just some poverty; many places are poor but the fantastic ambience and friendly people much than make up for it.
-Brazil may be a country with a huge income disparity, but you don’t feel this when you’re in the country, regardless if you’re in a super wealthy area like Ipanema or some poor favela.
+This is much more than just some poverty; many places are poor but the fantastic ambiance and friendly people much than makeup for it.
+Brazil may be a country with a huge income disparity, but you don’t feel this when you’re in the country, regardless if you’re in a super-wealthy area like Ipanema or some poor favela.
 The weather is amazing.
 The food is savory.
 The people are happy and full of joy.